 Women in Engineering (WIE) is an outreach program for 10th and 11th grade girls held every year on the Friday before Thanksgiving.
 Our primary goal is to introduce girls to what an engineer does, what kinds of engineering careers are available, and explain how engineers help the world in general.

-The Women in Engineering program is partly supported by the Educational Improvement Tax Credit (EITC) Program of the Pennsylvania Department of Community and Economic Development and the company representatives that participate in this program.
-Past participants include: GE, Transportation, Women in Technology Group; Lord Corporation; and Nuvo, Inc. Any female engineers from the area are welcome to participate in the day and get involved with the program.
+The Women in Engineering program is supported by the Educational Improvement Tax Credit (EITC) Program of the Pennsylvania Department of Community and Economic Development and FMC Technologies.
+Company representatives that have participated in this program in the past few years have been: GE Transportation - Women in Technology Group, Lord Corporation, FMC Technologies, Eriez and Penn State Behrend School of Engineering alumni.
+Any female engineers from the area are welcome to participate in the day and get involved with the program.